jinzhongjia/codecompanion-tools.nvim/README.md

       log_level = "INFO", -- DEBUG|INFO|WARN|ERROR
     },

-    -- Fallback options for older CodeCompanion versions fallback = {
-      use_chat = false, -- Open chat window instead of direct output },

     -- Output settings
     output = {
-      show_original = true,           -- Show original text in output
       notification_timeout = 4000,    -- Notification display time (ms)
       copy_to_clipboard = false,      -- Auto-copy translation to clipboard
     },

-    -- Custom prompt template (%s will be replaced with target language) prompt = [[You are a professional software localization translator.
+    -- Custom prompt template (%s will be replaced with target language) prompt = {
+      system = [[You are a professional translator.
 Translate the following content into %s.
-Keep code blocks unchanged.
+Keep code blocks, technical terms, and formatting unchanged.
-Return only the translated text.
+Return only the translated text without any explanation.]],
-Do not add any explanation.
-Do not output any emojis or decorative symbols that are not present in the source.
-Preserve the original meaning and technical terms.]],
+    },

     -- Language mappings (code -> full name) languages = {